Puppy survives being stabbed in head by city employee

 “Who does that?” said Misty Harrison, the dog’s owner.

-Harrison told News 4 she wishes she could forget what she saw Sunday night.
+Harrison told Nexstar’s KFOR she wishes she could forget what she saw Sunday night.

 “It was crazy.
 I’ve never seen anything like it.
 Don’t want to see anything like it ever again,” said Harrison.

-“This dog and the two in the backyard are going back and forth with eachother with a fence between them,” said Chief Derrick Jolley with the Pauls Valley Police Department.
+“This dog and the two in the backyard are going back and forth with eachother with a fence between them,” said Pauls Valley Police Chief Derrick Jolley.

-That’s when police and Harrison said the two dog’s owner, Cody Davis, appeared.
+That’s when police and Harrison said the other two dogs’ owner, Cody Davis, appeared.

 “He jumped the fence, stabbed her in the head with a butter knife, jumped his fence and ran back inside his house,” said Harrison.